lakshayk09/Billing-Managment-System/README.md

 # Billing-Managment-System using PHP and MySQL (local database)

 How to run:-
-Open Xampp and start mysql and apache server
+1) Open Xampp and start mysql and apache server.
-Go to 'localhost/phpmyadmin' url and create a new database named 'billing-mgt-system', as mentioned in dbcon.php file Import sql file from 'DATABASE FILE' folder, to initialize tables in the database Finally, go to 'localhost/path/to/project-folder' url to run the project
+2) Go to 'localhost/phpmyadmin' url and create a new database named 'billing-mgt-system', as mentioned in dbcon.php file
+3) Import sql file from 'DATABASE FILE' folder, to initialize tables in the database
+4) Finally, go to 'localhost/path/to/project-folder' url to run the project

 For logging in, use the following credentials:-
 Email - root@user.com, Password - 12345678 (You can also change it or add another user by going to phpmyadmin and make changes in 'users' table)

 ![{A89C1A51-C072-48E1-94E6-9F70271727FA}](https://github.com/user-attachments/assets/cba7e2ad-46a3-4a8d-8510-04981fbc6e52)

 ![{E38AD74A-4FB6-42A0-917C-8CF58C6D60E0}](https://github.com/user-attachments/assets/20c6a229-7d3a-40b1-b80b-ca0c7b2021fd)